-Kidney Cancer Treatment near Mesa, AZ
+Kidney Cancer Treatment in Gilbert, AZ

 Kidney cancer is also known as renal cancer.
 The cancerous cells tend to begin in the tiny tubes of the kidney, which is diagnosed as renal cell carcinoma, hence the name “renal cancer”.
 Luckily, in most cases, kidney cancer is found before it is able to spread.

 Kidney cancer is actually the 6th most common cancer in men, though women are of course also susceptible to this condition.
 It is estimated that only 4% of all cancer cases are diagnosed to be kidney cancer, however, this particular type of cancer tends to affect a specific demographic, so understanding the risk factors and how they apply to you is very important.

 The board certified urologists at South East Valley Urology proudly treat patients in the Phoenix, Scottsdale, and Mesa area.
 Our urologists are highly trained and experienced in using minimally invasive surgery to treat kidney cancer and will take the time to discuss your treatment options.
 Call (480) 924-7333 to schedule an appointment today!